avinasdube/20DaysOfReact/Week 1 - JavaScript Fundamentals/Day1.md

       You should see the output "Hello, world!" displayed in the console.

-   ####  <font color="yellow"> Congratulations!
-You've successfully set up a Node.js environment on Windows 10 and written and run your first JavaScript code. </font>
+   ####  Congratulations!
+You've successfully set up a Node.js environment on Windows 10 and written and run your first JavaScript code.